-We are often asked by our candidates about whether there is a “best” time or season to begin a job search.
-While there are certain times of year when vacations and holidays may make a job search move more slowly (i.e., at the end of the summer, the week between Christmas and New Year, etc.), job seekers should not tie themselves to a calendar.
-Rather, the average job search can take as long as 6 to 9 months — and sometimes as long as a year — so even if you start interviewing right now it does not mean you will have a new position in a matter of weeks.
+We are often asked by our candidates whether there is a “best” time or season to begin a job search.
+While there are certain times of year when your job search may move more slowly (i.e., at the end of the summer, the week between Christmas and New Year, etc.), job seekers should not tie themselves to a calendar.
+Rather, the average job search can take as long as 6 to 9 months — and sometimes as long as a year — so even if you start interviewing right now, you may not have a new position in a matter of weeks.

 If you are ready for a new job — or will be ready in the near future — here’s what you can do right now to put yourself in the best position to get started:

 Update Your Resume

 Our first tip may be an obvious one: update your resume.
 It seems simple, but often it takes a bit more time to add the relevant details of your current position and organize the experience and responsibilities that you want to highlight.

 In addition to completing your resume, if you’ve practiced for five years or more we typically recommend that you put together a “representative experience” list.
 This list would be a representative transactions list if you’re a transactional attorney or a representative litigation list if you’re a litigator.

 It is also a good idea to update your LinkedIn profile.
 Be sure to write a summary that includes keywords related to your practice area, and include the same (or similar) information that you include in your resume.
 Recruiters often search LinkedIn for candidates – and employers often review your LinkedIn profile – so you want to make sure that it is properly updated.

 Regardless of your level of experience, prospective employers often require law school transcripts for lateral candidates.
 While many law schools have transcripts available for instant delivery online, some schools have a processing time to obtain a transcript.
 For that reason it is best to obtain your transcript if needed, so you have it ready to go for when you begin your search.